metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Internet Access Restricted

-This configuration can only be achieved by creating a new kubernetes cluster, it is not possible to modify a existing cluster (with internet access baseline or forbidden) to this configuration.
+This configuration can only be achieved by creating a new kubernetes cluster, it is not possible to modify a existing cluster (with internet access `baseline` or `forbidden`) to this configuration.
 It is also required to specify the most recent version of kubernetes, older versions of kubernetes are not supported.

 The same default CWNPs are deployed and the container images are pulled from the private registry.
 Also DNS and NTP are configured to use the private DNS and NTP servers.
-The only difference to the forbidden mode is that CWNPs and Service Type Loadbalancers can be created without the restriction that only allowed networks are allowed.
+The only difference to the `forbidden` mode is that CWNPs and Service Type Loadbalancers can be created without the restriction that only allowed networks are allowed.

 Pulling container images is theoretically possible, if a cluster creates a CWNP which allows network access to the registry host of the container image.
 Most container registries serve the container images from large CDN Networks which have a lot of IP Addresses.
 Simply adding the IP Address of docker.io is therefore not sufficient.

 ## Application Container Images

-In order to deploy application containers into a cluster with Internet Access Forbidden a private registry must be provided located in the list of allowed networks.
+In order to deploy application containers into a cluster with Internet Access `forbidden` a private registry must be provided located in the list of allowed networks.
 The DNS name of the registry must resolve in the public DNS Servers.
 The registry must be secured with a TLS certificate which is also valid with the ca-certificates from the worker node, e.g. vanilla debian ca-certificates.

 ## Implementation